-For example, while a control might allow a user to input some text (such as a name, or a password), a widget might combine these input controls in a box to allow the same user to log in to the application, and another widget might allow the user to register a new account.
+For example, while a control might allow a user to input some text (such as a name, or a password), a widget could combine several input controls to a dialogue allowing the same user to log in to the application, and another widget might allow the user to register a new account.

 So, both widgets and controls are parts of the user interface, but on different levels of abstraction.

 To illustrate this with further examples, possible widgets with their specific goals include:

 - a to-do list, to check and plan what is to do